Last Update: 3/26/18

-	This is because punitive damages can be assessed in Florida defamation claims.
+This is because punitive damages can be assessed in Florida defamation lawsuits.
 Punitive damages are those that the plaintiff does not have to prove with receipts, accounting experts, and the like.
-Instead, they are exemplary damages that Florida law allows to be awarded in order to punish the wrongdoer, making an example of them, thereby sending a message to others that this type of act is not tolerated in the Sunshine State.
+Instead, they are exemplary damages that Florida law allows to be awarded in order to punish the wrongdoer, making an example of them, thereby sending a message to others that this type of behavior will not be tolerated in the Sunshine State.

 Examples of Defamation Victims Who Sued and Won in Florida Courts

-It’s impossible to describe all the possible scenarios where someone in Florida can be hurt by a written statement (libel) or by something someone said (slander) that defames their character.
-Some cases are so blatant that settlements are reached long before any lawsuit is filed.
+It is impossible to describe all the possible scenarios where someone in Florida can be hurt by a written statement (libel) or by something someone said (slander) that defames their character.
+Some statements are so harmful that settlements are reached long before any lawsuit is filed.

-Others go to court and settle; others get tried; and some get appealed to reviewing courts after a verdict is rendered.
-From them, we have court case precedent on the books that provide lessons on how serious defamation is viewed in Florida law.
+Other cases go to court and settle (like the case we recently settled for $35,000.00 relating to online libel by an ex-boyfriend who anonymously wrote disparaging comments about our client); others get decided by a jury; and some get appealed to a reviewing court after a verdict is rendered.
+From the cases sent to the appellate courts, we have court case precedent that provides, among other things, evidence of how serious defamation is viewed in Florida law.

-These cases demonstrate how victims of libel or slander have found justice after filing a defamation lawsuit here.
-Here are a few interesting examples:
+Here are a few interesting appellate court decisions that demonstrate how victims of libel or slander have found justice after filing a defamation lawsuit in our courts:

 1. Destefano v.
 Adventist Health System Sunbelt, 973 So.2d 492 – (Improper Reduction of A Jury Award)